EuroProofNet/europroofnet.github.io/_pages/grants.md

 **What documents to provide?**

-**/!\ Use [this application form here](/assets/documents/STSM-application-template.docx) instead of the one given on the e-cost system.**

 Proposals must be made through the [e-COST system](https://e-services.cost.eu/activity/grants/add?type=STSM) (you need to add a bank account on your profile first).
 The following documents must be uploaded:

-- The [application form](/assets/documents/STSM-application-template.docx) with the following data:
+- The application form provided by e-COST which requires:
-  - Details of the STSM: title, dates and justification of the grant request (details of the travel cost, accommodation cost and living cost)
+  - Details of the STSM (title and dates)
   - Goals of the STSM (max 200 words)
   - Working plan (max 500 words)
-  - [Working group(s)](../wg) it contributes to and expected outputs and contribution to the action [objectives and deliverables](../description) (max 500 words)
+  - Expected outputs and contribution to the Action MoU [objectives and deliverables](../description) (max 500 words) [clearly indicate the main WG it contributes to]
 - A letter from the host confirming that he or she will receive the applicant.
+- A quote for the travel.
+- A quote for the accommodation.
-- Documents justifying the grant request (quotes for travel and accommodation).
+- A short document justifying the requested total amount.

 **Selection criteria:**